asymmetricia/nokiahealth/README.md

 p.StartDate = &t

 m, err := u.GetBodyMeasures(&p)

 ```

+**Note about Tokens**: After _any_ request to Withings, the user's `OauthToken`
+object might change.
+If the values _do_ change (*especially* `RefreshToken`),
+then you need to persist the new token values, otherwise you will no longer
+have access to the user.

 In most cases the response will contain all the information you need.
+Some
-Some methods provide additional optional processing that can provide a more usable form to the data.
+methods provide additional optional processing that can provide a more usable
+form to the data.
 GetBodyMeasures is one of these methods.
-It's recommended to read the [docs](https://godoc.org/github.com/asymmetricia/withings) for each method to see how best to use them.
+It's recommended to
+read the [docs](https://godoc.org/github.com/asymmetricia/withings) for each
+method to see how best to use them.

 ```go
 measures := m.ParseData()